pulkitsharma07/pulkitsharma07.github.io/_posts/2023-05-04-self-hosting-blog.markdown

 * [Cloudflare Tunnels](https://developers.cloudflare.com/cloudflare-one/connections/connect-apps/#how-it-works) to expose the Rpi to the internet quite securely.
   * this is completely free ! (as of writing this)
   * More details explained in the `Software` section below.

+## Pure vs Impure Self-Hosting
+I understand that relying on a third-party service like Cloudflare, is not actually self-hosting of the purest form.
+But I am okay with this impurity based on the time saved and features provided.

 # Hardware